vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 Then ensure the `max_packet_msg_payload_size` is at least 16384.

-### Tendermint genesis
+### Save Tendermint genesis
-Option 1:
 To start successfully, tendermint needs the genesis file from the network you will be trying to join.
 This file need to be located in `YOUR_VEGA_HOME/.tendermit/config/genesis.json`.

-You can find genesis files for network supported by the community in the following [git repository](https://github.com/vegaprotocol/networks).
-For example to join mainnet you will need the following [genesis file](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json).
+You can find genesis files for network supported by the community in the [networks repository](https://github.com/vegaprotocol/networks).

+For example, to join mainnet you will need the following [genesis file](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json).

+## Synchronise your node

+### Start node from a snapshot
+[Snapshots](../how-to/use-snapshots.md): Use a recent network snapshot to start your node without having to replay the entire chain.

+Once you start from a snapshot, you'll need to self-stake, and then announce the node to the network and then the community.

-#### Replay from genesis
+### Replay from genesis
 To replay all history from genesis:

 You can set a genesis file when starting the node with the following command, e.g for mainnet: